AussieSeaweed/gameservice/docs/source/interact.rst

     print(ttt_game.players[0].payoff)  # 1 if the player won, -1 if the player lost, 0 if tied

-For more information, you can look at the game api documentations.
+For more information, you can look at the gameframe api documentations.